tomaltarek/Programming-Notes/Distributing your code.md

 ## Conclusion: ##

 In this note , I have shown how to distribute your code in binary format.
 This is one of the ways.
 You can sell your code in the form of .dll file also.
-In case of Java , you can simply distribute the .class file (remember, class file is made of java bytecode, therefore non-human-readable.
+In case of Java , you can simply distribute the .class file (remember, class file is made of java bytecode, therefore non-human-readable).
 Or you can make a jar file and sell it to your clients.
 There are many more ways you can distribute your codes.
 Keep in mind , give the binaries, not the source files.